blackstork-io/fabric/docs/tutorial.md

 title: Tutorial
 type: docs
 weight: 30
+code_blocks_no_wrap: true
 ---

 # Tutorial

-This tutorial will give you everything you need to use Fabric and [Fabric Configuration Language]({{< ref "language" >}}) (FCL) to generate documents.
-We'll walk through creating a simple template, adding data blocks, filtering and mutating data, installing plugins, and rendering text using external providers.
+This tutorial provides comprehensive guidance on using Fabric and the [Fabric Configuration Language]({{< ref "language" >}}) (FCL) for document generation.
+We'll systematically cover creating a basic template, incorporating data blocks, applying data filtering and mutation, installing plugins, and rendering text with external content providers.

 ## Prerequisites

-To follow the tutorial, you will need:
+To effectively follow this tutorial, ensure you have the following:

 - Fabric CLI [installed]({{< ref "install.md" >}}) and `fabric` CLI command available
 - (optional) OpenAI API token